San-Maansson/ML_K-NNeighbors/README.md

 # Machine Learning using K-Nearest Neighbours Algorithm

-The purpose of this depository is the showcase the use of KNN classifier to categorizes an object based on the samples that come closest to it.
+The purpose of this depository is to study the use of KNN classifier to categorize an object based on the samples that come closest to it.

+Have a look at the file for further explanation.